ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 helloworld.arm: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-armhf.so.3, for GNU/Linux 6.4.0, with debug_info, not stripped
 ```

-### 4.2 Find about the compiler
+### 4.2 Find out about the compiler
-from the previous command we see that the compiler compiles the source code with some configurations, what are the configurations of the compiler and how to set them for specific out, that will be introduced in this section.
+from the previous command we see that the compiler compiles the source code with some configurations, what are the configurations of the compiler, and how to set them for specific out, which will be introduced in this section.

 **Finding Information about a compiler**:

-in case of you are working with a new compiler and you want to know about it. use the following command
+in case you are working with a new compiler and you want to know about it. use the following command

 ```
 arm-cortex_a8-linux-gnueabihf-gcc --version